What is a Learning Management System (LMS)?

 With a gamification user interface, you can award points, offer visual badges, and create leaderboards to show how team members are ranking.

 What is a learning path?
 The learning path identifies a group or series of courses an employee needs to complete within a specified time frame.
 When you assign the learning path, you define the courses the person needs to take and how long he or she has to complete them.
 You can also set prerequisites if certain courses have to be completed before moving on to more challenging ones.
-Be sure to include how long each course will take, including any background reading to be done prior to the course, assignments, and tests to help learners prepare for the training program.
+Be sure to include how long each course will take, including any background reading to be done before the course, assignments, and tests to help learners prepare for the training program.

 It is helpful for learners to be able to track their progress – when they can see how much they’ve accomplished so far; it motivates them to continue down their learning path.
 You may have provided an estimated time frame to complete a particular course in the notification email but be sure to also include a tracker within the online courses – this can be expressed as the percentage completed or the approximate time to go.
 Progress tracking can make the difference between a learner completing a course or becoming frustrated and logging out of the learning portal.